VCCRI/Spliceogen/README.md

 ### BED input:
 For BED inputs, replace the -inputVCF flag with -inputBED
 ## Output
+Final scores are outputted to the Spliceogen/output directory.
 The following example output was generated using the provided input file "toy.vcf" and invoked with the "basic usage" command shown above.

 ![alt text](https://github.com/VCCRI/Spliceogen/blob/master/toy.out.png)